recommended reblooming tools

 Some of the links on this page may be affiliate links.
 Click here to learn more.

 Flowers are the end goal of growing orchids.
 To that end, there are 2 basic things that your orchids need to bloom: proper light and proper temperature.
-And, of course, judicious use of fertilizer always helps.
+And, of course, the judicious use of fertilizer always helps.

-I’m going to share with you the tools I use to re-bloom my orchids.
+I will share with you the tools I use to re-bloom my orchids.
 It consists of:

 • Artificial lights.
 If my orchids don’t get enough light to bloom through my windowsill, I supplement natural light with artificial light.
 I use both fluorescents and LED light – both available on Amazon.com.